rpgreview/papersandpaychecks/cow-orkers.md

 · Talk in ‘70s slang (why not?)
 · May be of use, but could also annoy the PCs

-The Mad Hermit
-· Wanders around the streets with a sign reading, “The End is Nile” · When initially met, will be relatively sane, but will progressively get wilder and crazier · Has a very savage and large tom-cat that will protect him if he is attacked.
-· [Optional – was a previously high-ranking executive in either Nile/Borderlands/another competitor to Nile.]

 ### 5.1.3 Nile, Ground Floor